5 Small Business Facebook Marketing Tips to Bring You More Business

 TIP 1 – MAKE A COMMITMENT

-Social media may happen at the speed of light, but that does not mean your social media marketing will.
+Social media may happen at the speed of light, but that doesn’t mean your social media marketing will.
 You really need to think of it as relationship building using a digital medium.
 And building relationships – really meaningful ones – can take time.
-So do not expect miracles overnight.
+So don’t expect miracles overnight.
 Commit to your Facebook marketing for at least six months to realize its potential.

 TIP 2 – AVOID THE WRONG CONNECTIONS